 Awase Fishing Port

-The direct sales fish market, Osakana Center, at the road station in the fishing town of Itoman has 11 stores and sells fish auctioned that morning at the Itoman Fishing Port as well as processed food and deli food.
+The direct sales fish market, Osakana Center, at the road station in the fishing town of Itoman has 11 stores and sells fish auctioned that morning at the Itoman Fishing Port, as well as processed food and deli food.
 They have many reasonably priced items in large portions such as sushi made on the spot and fried fish, which can be taken to go or eaten in the eat-in area.
-They also have raw oysters and cod milt as well as shrimp and tuna cutlets precooked and served in a popular buffet style where they can be purchased and eaten right away.
-Prices range between 100 yen and 300 yen per item, offering a chance to compare and enjoy different food affordably.
+They also have raw oysters and cod milt as well as shrimp and tuna cutlets precooked and served in a popular buffet-style, where they can be purchased and eaten right away.
+Prices range between 100 yen and 300 yen per item, offering a chance to affordably compare and enjoy a wide range of products .

 4-19 Nishizaki-cho, Itoman, Okinawa